 The team is approaching this work from the viewpoint that water conservation, to be effective in the Great Lakes region, must include municipal supply, storm- and wastewater, and engage a different set of stakeholders than traditional water conservation strategies.

-The team will pilot these approaches in six communities (three in the U.S., and three in Ontario): the Regional Municipality of Waterloo, Ontario; the City of Waterloo, Ontario; the City of Guelph, Ontario; the Township of Lyons, Michigan; the Township of Commerce, Michigan; and Southwest Oakland County, Michigan.
+The team will pilot these approaches in six communities (three in the U.S., and three in Ontario): the Regional Municipality of Waterloo, Ontario; the City of Waterloo, Ontario; the City of Guelph, Ontario; the Township of Lyon, Michigan; the Township of Commerce, Michigan; and Southwest Oakland County, Michigan.
 These communities extract water from a variety of ground and surface water sources and face challenges (such as the overuse of groundwater supplies, stream impacts from water withdrawal and discharge, and impacts related to stormwater runoff) that are common throughout the basin.

 A detailed impact and infrastructure assessment will be conducted in each of the six pilot communities.
 This will include developing a set of management actions for each community that will reduce environmental impacts and decrease costs; tracking the rate at which the pilot communities implement the recommended actions and calculating the environmental and financial impacts; and creating and testing a series of knowledge transfer strategies that will help communities teach other communities.